Are You Indecisive About Your Career?

 It took me 3 years (conscious thinking) before I figured out exactly what I wanted to do with my life, and I didn’t have to speak to a soul.

 Most importantly it all started when I realised what life meant to me specifically.
-Once you have done this, and you’ve given yourself a stringent reason for living, it will become increasingly easier for you to conceptualise a plan for making your dream a success.
+Once you have done this, and you’ve given yourself a stringent reason for living, it will become easier for you to conceptualise a plan for making your dream a reality.

 To be frank with you, forget about titles and naming it something – just write down what you love doing, what you’d love to do if you had the opportunity to and why.